Open Enrollment for Health Insurance: Dates, Deadlines & What Happens If You Miss It

 Short-term health plans are not ACA-compliant.
 They can exclude pre-existing conditions, cap benefits, and won't qualify you for premium tax credits.
 Use them only as a temporary bridge while you wait for the next open enrollment period.

-If you don't qualify for a SEP and are not eligible for Medicaid, your best move is to set a reminder for the next open enrollment (beginning November 1 for most states) and consider a short-term plan strictly as a temporary measure.
+If you recently lost employer coverage, weigh COBRA continuation coverage as another bridge option.
+If you don't qualify for a SEP and aren't eligible for Medicaid, your best move is to set a reminder for the next open enrollment (beginning November 1) and consider a short-term health plan strictly as a temporary measure.

 Marketplace vs. Employer Open Enrollment: Key Differences